xavierdp/turbinobash-web/README.md

 # Only system NOWEB for stand alone CRON for example
 bash noweb.sh

+# Once the script has finished, quit BASH and enter again in your SHELL : it enabling TURBINOBASH completion !!!

 ```

 ### Set your DNS entries in the domain zone